Unlocking Potential of Google Sheets QUERY Function in Excel: 6 Examples

 Filtering and extracting values based on condition in Excel

 We can calculate Average, Minimum, and Maximum Values in Google Sheets with QUERY.
-If we want to calculate those values from the “Sales” column (D), then you can use the following formula to get the maximum, minimum and average of sales.
+To calculate those values from the “Sales” column (D), then you can use the following formula to get the maximum, minimum and average of sales.

 =QUERY(B4:F14,"SELECT MAX(D), MIN(D), AVG(D)")